CodePapa360/Convayto/README.md

 ## Security Considerations

+Since Convayto is a React web app, it doesn’t have server-side security measures built in.
+Instead, I rely on Supabase for backend services and database management, which provides the necessary security features.

+- **Row-Level Security**: Supabase's Row-Level Security (RLS) feature is utilized to enforce fine-grained access control at the database level.
+This ensures that users can only access and modify data that they are authorized to.

+- **Authentication and Authorization**: I integrated Supabase's authentication service to handle user registration, login, and password reset processes.
+Supabase provides secure and reliable authentication mechanisms, including email verification and password hashing, to protect user accounts.

+- **Protected Routes**: To restrict access to certain pages and features only to authenticated users I used protected routes.
+This prevents unauthorized access to sensitive information and actions.

 ## Challenges and Solutions

 Here are some of the challenges faced during the development of Convayto and their corresponding solutions: